Xterminal1/more-or-less/README.md

 What's not included:
 - subdivisions
 - cities
-- Somaliland's population; will be updated soon
+- Somaliland's population; will be updated soon; haven't found an accurate source yet
-- cipher editor

-Populations are from